Shifting:Stage Nuremberg

 Workshop: Motivating Learning with empamos: How Game Elements Enhance Everyday Learning

 What makes games so fascinating that we willingly immerse ourselves in strange worlds for hours and enthusiastically tackle challenges?
 And why do we often find it difficult to transfer this motivation to learning contexts?
-In this workshop, you’ll discover how to purposefully use game principles to make learning in higher education more motivating.
-At its core is the empirically-tested gamification framework empamos (Empirical Analysis of Motivating Game Elements), which allows us to approach teaching and learning situations from a game designer’s perspective.
-Together we analyze what often demotivates learning environments and how they can be effectively enhanced.
+In this workshop, you discovered how to purposefully use game principles to make learning in higher education more motivating.
+At its core was the empirically-tested gamification framework empamos (Empirical Analysis of Motivating Game Elements), which allowed us to approach teaching and learning situations from a game designer’s perspective.
+Together we analyzed what often demotivates learning environments and how they can be effectively enhanced.

 Workshop: Higher Education Strategy Meets Curriculum Development – Mutual Impulses for Profiling and Innovation

 How can a university’s strategic objectives be effectively integrated into its academic offerings?
 And how can targeted curriculum development strengthen the university’s identity?
-In this interactive workshop, we experiment with creative methods to make university strategies tangible within teaching and degree programs.
-Together, we develop innovative approaches to anchor strategic goals in curricula and sustainably sharpen the university’s profile.
-Let’s explore new pathways, test ideas, and set impulses for future-oriented university development!
+In this interactive workshop, we experimented with creative methods to make university strategies tangible within teaching and degree programs.
+Together, we developed innovative approaches to anchor strategic goals in curricula and sustainably sharpened the university’s profile.

 Workshop: Designing Asynchronous Learning Packages via Chatbot

 Imagine it’s teaching time, and everyone participates—even those unable to attend the seminar.
 Asynchronous learning packages can help bridge gaps created when students or even instructors are absent.
 Preparing necessary materials, typically designed for synchronous teaching, requires significant effort.
 Could artificial intelligence help here?
-In this workshop, we will collaboratively test and critically discuss if and how AI-based chatbots can assist educators in higher education in creating asynchronous learning units.
+In this workshop, we collaboratively tested and critically discussed if and how AI-based chatbots can assist educators in higher education in creating asynchronous learning units.

 Workshop: New Approaches in Music Pedagogy in the Digital Age

-Participants experience hands-on how digital music-making can be combined with analog methods involving acoustic instruments, body percussion, or voice.
-Methodological and creative possibilities will be explored.
-The workshop concludes with perspectives on the future development of digital music pedagogy at Hochschule für Musik Nürnberg.
+Participants experienced hands-on how digital music-making can be combined with analog methods involving acoustic instruments, body percussion, or voice.
+Methodological and creative possibilities were explored.
+The workshop concluded with perspectives on the future development of digital music pedagogy at Hochschule für Musik Nürnberg.

 Workshop: Conditions for Success in Innovative and Project-Oriented Degree Programs